gatsbyjs/gatsby/docs/blog/2018-2-7-jam-out-your-blog/index.md

 tags: ["netlify", "deployment", "jamstack"]
 ---

-If you’re reading this, chances are you’ve heard a thing or two about Gatsby.
+If you're reading this, chances are you've heard a thing or two about Gatsby.
 Let me take you through a _jamstacked_ workflow that is friendly to both developers, as well as content-creators.

 ![JAM Out Your Blog Header Image](jam-header.jpg)